croal99/caraxes/README.md

 # CARAXES - Linux Kernel Module Rootkit

 CARAXES - ***C**yber **A**nalytics **R**ootkit for **A**utomated and **X**ploratory **E**valuation **S**cenarios* - is a Linux Kernel Module (LKM) rootkit.
-The purpose is to hide processes and files on a system, this can be done via user/group ownership or a magic-sting in the filename.
+The purpose is to hide processes and files on a system, this can be done via user/group ownership or a magic-string in the filename.
 Caraxes was developted for Linux versions 6 and up, and has been tested for 5.14-6.11, it uses [ftrace-hooking](https://github.com/ilammy/ftrace-hook) at its core.
 The rootkit was born to evaluate anomaly detection approaches based on kernel function timings - check out [this repository](https://github.com/ait-aecid/rootkit-detection-ebpf-time-trace) for details.